Urbana Towne Centre begins development

 Despite having conversations, there was action taken in getting the plan off the ground.

-Elwick said that since that first discussion, “we could that Urbana could growth and there was a real need for a new retail area long Sunset and the Cedar Valley Nature Trail,” he added.
+Elwick said that since that first discussion, “we could see that Urbana could grow and there was a real need for a new retail area long Sunset and the Cedar Valley Nature Trail,” he added.

 Access to a majority of the development will come from entry point along Sunset Drive going past commercial lots and into the residential areas.